-If your horses are experiencing bouts of low grade laminitis from the sugars and starch in your pasture, particularly in the spring, one option to consider is a ‘paddock paradise’ type arrangement.
-This would entail some initial effort and expense but it would mean that your horses could graze in the morning when sugars and starch are at their lowest and then later, your horses could be placed in the laneway and get exercise which a small dirt yard cannot provide.
+If any of your horses are in danger of laminitis, either in spring/summer or winter, one option to consider is a ‘paddock paradise’ type arrangement.
+This may entail some initial effort and expense but it would mean that your horses could graze in the morning when sugars and starch are usually at their lowest (no cold temperatures or frost overnight) and then later, your horses could be placed in the laneway and get exercise which a small dirt yard cannot provide.

-If you have a horse with insulin resistance that is unable to eat grass without laminitis due to to high sugar and starch levels, a laneway system with low sugar and starch hay distributed in several places is far better than a small dirt yard.
+If you have a horse with insulin resistance (IR) or high insulin that is unable to eat grass without the real threat of laminitis due to to high sugar and starch levels, a laneway system with low sugar + starch hay distributed in several places is far better than a small dirt yard.

-Jaime Jackson, a barefoot enthusiast in America came up with the idea of paddock paradise.
-His book is called ‘Paddock Paradise, A Guide to Natural Horse Boarding’.
+Jaime Jackson, a barefoot enthusiast in America published a book on paddock paradise ‘Paddock Paradise, A Guide to Natural Horse Boarding’.
+See links at bottom of the page.

 Alyssa Brugman offers a barefoot rehabititation centre in the Hunter Valley in NSW.
 With the time and effort needed daily to rehabilitate hooves, she has worked ‘miracles’ in bringing chronically lame horses back to soundness.